Dallas PPA Print Competition Rules:

 This division is for composites, paintings, and other elements that extend beyond traditional retouching and changing the entire scope of the finished product.
 In addition to consideration of the 12 elements, the Artist Division evaluates the skill level of the artwork done to the image as well as creativity demonstrated by the maker.

 a.
-Artist may use an image or images in their entry that weren’t photographed by them, the scoring in this category is more than judging just the final image.
-Guide prints, though not required, are allowed.
+Artist may use an image or images in their entry that were not photographed by them, the scoring in this category is more than judging just the final image.

 B. Entries may be reproduced from existing photographs, portraits, graphics, or any other artwork so long as the entrant is prepared to provide appropriate written documentation indicating permission for usage.
 Artist does not need to have taken the photographic elements.